 - 1 pound Ahi tuna fillet, sushi grade (about 1-inch thick - see notes)

-- grapeseed, or other neutral oil for the pan
+- neutral oil for the pan (like vegetable, avocado, grapeseed)

 Instructions

-- Coat the bottom of a medium-sized sauté pan with the oil and place it over high heat.
-Once the pan is very hot, add the Ahi and sear all but two opposing sides.
-(If you don't hear a sizzling sound when the tuna hits the pan, it's not hot enough -- wait for the sizzle!)
-Only cook it through a bit, less than ⅛-inch, probably no more than 10 seconds per side.
-You can use a fork to simply roll them to sear each side.
-You’ll want to remove them from the pan the instant they’re done, so doing this in small batches is a good idea.
-Place them directly on a plate or serving platter, raw side up.
-(You can also cut the tuna into strips, and slice them into cubes after searing them.)
+- Sear the tuna.
+Coat the bottom of a large (preferably non-stick) skillet with a thin layer of oil and place it over high heat.
+Once the pan is very hot, add the Ahi tuna strips and sear all of the sides.
+(If you don't hear a sizzling sound when the tuna hits the pan, it's not hot enough.)
+Only cook it through a bit, about ⅛-inch, probably about 10-15 seconds per side.
+Use small tongs to turn them.
+Remove them from the pan as soon as they’re done and place them on a plate or sheet pan.
+I would do this in two batches.
+Once they're cool enough to handle, slice them into approximately 1-inch cubes.

 NOTES